shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> select COUNT(*) from (select distinct MorseGraphIndex from Signatures);
+  select COUNT(*) from (select distinct MorseGraphIndex from Signatures);

 This still runs a full table scan with ``COUNT``, but it does it on the small table returned by the interior ``SELECT``.
 Meanwhile, the ``select distinct MorseGraphIndex from Signatures`` *does the right thing*:

 .. code-block:: sql

-  sqlite> explain query plan select distinct MorseGraphIndex from Signatures;
+  explain query plan select distinct MorseGraphIndex from Signatures;

 ::